 The Division of Energy, Housing and Community Resources funds several programs that further the goal of building affordable housing for low and moderate-income Wisconsinites.
 The CDBG Housing program distributes funding to seven regions in Wisconsin.
 In addition, general purpose units of local government are eligible to apply for funding.
 This funding is used for acquisition, rehabilitation, and homebuyer assistance.
 The HOME Rental Housing Development Program funded 65 new rental housing units targeted to households with incomes below 60% CMI and rehabilitated an additional 39 units during the 2017-2018 program year.
 Through the HOME TBRA program, the Division of Energy, Housing and Community Resources funded rental assistance to 335 households with incomes below 60% CMI.
-The HOME Homebuyer/Rehab program funded 134 housing down payments to households with incomes below 60% CMI.
+The HOME Homebuyer/Rehab program funded 134 housing down payments to households with incomes below 80% CMI and rehabilitated 81 owner-occupied properties for households with incomes below 60% CMI.
 Other Division of Energy, Housing and Community Resources programs provided rental assistance to individuals and households experiencing homelessness, at risk of homelessness, or fleeing domestic violence.